• It is genetically determined; you are born with it.

 RESTING & MAX HEART RATES

-In humans, the lower the number, the more fit you are.
+In humans, the lower the resting heart rate number, the more fit you are.
 Elite marathoners can have resting heart rates in the mid-20's.

 Do you know your resting and max heart rate?
 Contact us to find out how you can find out, and get fit too.